 How is it almost back to school time?
 Every year, it seems our summers get shorter.
 No matter what back-to-school looks like in your neighborhood, it is always good to start thinking about getting back on a school schedule.

-With many who have been working and summering from home, it seems our dogs have been getting more quality time together with us than in years past.
+With many who have been working from home and the kids home too, it seems our dogs have been getting more quality time together with us than ever before.
 As you work out your schedule, be sure to consider your pets as they encounter changes too.
 Read on for tips on a successful new back-to-school program without stress and scheduling tips for the family dog

 Tips to Ease Into Back-to-School Routines

 Here are some things you can do to ease the discomfort of your pet during the back-to-school hustle and bustle.

 - Make the transition a gradual one.
 Simulate an average school day by leaving them indoors for a short time in the morning.
 In addition, introduce things like backpacks and lunch boxes to your pet before the first day of school so they become used to seeing these things in the morning.